agdturner/agdt-java-earth/README.md

 # agdt-java-earth
-Java for a model of Earth
+Java for a model of Earth.